 Want to score a raise or clinch that title bump this year?
 Who are we kidding; of course you do!
-As 2017 settles in and companies gear up for first-quarter promotions and new hires, it’s prime time to rethink your professional goals and what you hope to accomplish over the next 12 months.
+The start of a new year is prime time to rethink your professional goals and what you hope to accomplish over the next 12 months.

 “A lot goes on in the workplace at the beginning of the year,” says Brandi Britton, district president at OfficeTeam, a national staffing firm.
 “Hiring picks back up in January, companies do annual performance reviews and managers reflect on what challenges they’re going to face over the next 12 months.”

 Whether you’re working toward that corner office or just want to put yourself out there in the best light possible and see what opportunities come your way, consider making these New Year career moves.
 They’ll help you fine-tune your image, climb the ladder and leverage your network, setting you up for job success.

 Position Yourself for New Opportunities